Deep Indexed Active Learning for Matching Heterogeneous Entity Representations

 where $W$ denote parameters of the matcher specific layers to be learned along with parameters $\Theta$ of the transformer.
 In our case, $F_W$ comprised of a linear layer, followed by a tanh activation, followed by another linear layer to get a single scalar score which is then converted into a probability using the above sigmoid function.
 During training, the initial values of parameters $\Theta$ are from the TPLM whereas $W,b$ take random values.
 All three sets of parameters are optimized using the standard cross entropy loss on the labeled training set $T$.

 where $\train_p$ denotes the duplicate pairs in $\train$ and $\train_n = \train-\train_p$ denotes the non-duplicates.
-In the above we put the subscript $\Theta$ on the embeddings to denote that the transformer parameters are further fine-tuned to achieve the matcher's goal of assigning probability close to 1 to the duplicates and close to 0 to the non-duplicates. {\text{rand}(R)} {\text{rand}(S)}
+In the above we put the subscript $\Theta$ on the embeddings to denote that the transformer parameters are further fine-tuned to achieve the matcher's goal of assigning probability close to 1 to the duplicates and close to 0 to the non-duplicates.
+See Step~1 in Figure~\ref{fig:dial} for a summary of this part. {\text{rand}(R)} {\text{rand}(S)}